15 Best Things To Do in Half Moon Bay, California (Perfect Day Trip Guide)

 Start your Half Moon Bay day trip with fresh coffee (or tea!) and head to the best beach in town to stroll as you sip.
 From there, make your way to downtown Half Moon Bay to check out the shops and enjoy a local lunch.

-With drinks in hand, head to the favorite beach of Half Moon Bay locals.
-Though Half Moon Bay State Beach is bigger and more popular, many locals prefer the gorgeous and more secluded Poplar Beach.
+With drinks in hand, head to Poplar Beach, the favorite beach of Half Moon Bay locals.
+Though Half Moon Bay State Beach is bigger and more popular, many locals prefer this more secluded beach.

-Parking: There’s a parking lot that costs $10, no matter how long you stay.
-To save the $10, you can try and find some parking in the neighborhood and walk down the pathway to the beach from there.
+There’s a parking lot that costs $10, no matter how long you stay.
+To save the $10, you can try to find some parking in the neighborhood and walk down the pathway to the beach from there.

 Among the truly historic buildings, my personal favorite is the two-cell Half Moon Bay Jail, built in 1919, that looks straight out of a Wes Anderson film.
 It’s easily the cutest building in downtown Half Moon Bay.